 The MSc Systems Biology provides you with the necessary knowledge about the cornerstones of this field of study: mathematics and biology.
 You will learn to model biological systems in order to understand their functions, predict their behaviour and plan new, valuable experiments.

 Cutting-edge research in molecular imaging, neurobiology, cardiovascular diseases or cancer cannot be done without the aid of systems biologists.
 The MSc Systems Biology will fully prepare you to take on your expert role in these exciting and important sectors, driving advances in human biology and health.
 Our mission is to train interdisciplinary scientists who have a broad view of biological systems, with a focus on one of Maastricht University’s research strengths: biomedical and human healthcare applications.
 The demand for systems biologists is only growing.
 Interested?
 Find out more here.

-Sebastián Ruano Ayala, student ambassador Systems Biology
+Sebastián Ruano Ayala and Pablo Tejero Sanz, student ambassadors Systems Biology

 Are you a prospective master's student?
 Then we are here to help!
 We understand that finding the right master's programme is important.
 That’s why we offer you several resources that will give you a feel of what it is like to study Systems Biology.

 Meet our students and staff online or during one of our events and find out what it’s like to study in the MSc Systems Biology programme at UM.

 Get to know all about Systems Biology and life in Maastricht.
 Follow our students on Facebook and Instagram to get all the inside information you are looking for and don’t hesitate to ask questions!

 Are you unsure about which master's degree suits you best?
 Click here to open a useful comparison tool that helps you to compare the master’s programmes Biobased Materials, Systems Biology and Imaging Engineering in terms of content and career prospects.